jdepool/CASHEA-APP/replit.md

 # Gestor de Cuotas - Sistema de Gestión de Pagos

 ## Overview
-This project is a professional web application designed to manage purchase orders with installment payments.
-It allows users to import Excel files containing order and payment data, visualize detailed information for up to 14 payment installments, track their statuses, dates, and amounts.
-The system also supports importing separate payment records, offers a weekly payments view with expected income, and ensures data persistence through a PostgreSQL database.

-**Business Vision**: To provide a robust, user-friendly tool for businesses to efficiently track and manage their installment payment plans, improving cash flow visibility and reducing manual data handling.
+This project is a professional web application for managing purchase orders with installment payments.
+It enables users to import Excel data for orders, payments, and marketplace orders, visualize detailed installment information (up to 14 payments), track statuses, dates, and amounts.
+The system provides a weekly payments overview, ensures data persistence via PostgreSQL, and aims to offer a robust, user-friendly tool for efficient installment plan management, improving cash flow visibility and reducing manual data handling.

 ## User Preferences
 - I prefer clear and detailed explanations.